Byzantine coinage: Denominations

 The Byzantine monetary system changed during the 7th century when the 40 nummi (also known as the follis), now significantly smaller, became the only bronze coin to be regularly issued.
-Although Justinian II (685-695 and 705-711) attempted a restoration of the follis size of Justinian I, the follis continued to slowly decrease in size.
+Although Constantine IV attempted a restoration of the follis size of Justinian I, the follis, his reform was promptly abandoned after his death and folles continued to decrease in size.

 In the early 9th century, a three-fourths-weight solidus was issued in parallel with a full-weight solidus, both preserving the standard of fineness, under a failed plan to force the market to accept the underweight coins at the value of the full weight coins.
 The ^{11}⁄_{12} weight coin was called a tetarteron (a Greek comparative adjective, literally "fourth-er"), and the full weight solidus was called the histamenon.
 The tetarteron was unpopular and was only sporadically reissued during the 10th century.
 The full weight solidus was struck at 72 to the Roman pound, roughly 4.48 grams in weight.
 There were also solidi of weight reduced by one siliqua issued for trade with the Near East.
 These reduced solidi, with a star both on obverse and reverse, weighed about 4.25 g.

 The Byzantine solidus was valued in Western Europe, where it became known as the bezant, a corruption of Byzantium.
 The term bezant then became the name for the heraldic symbol of a roundel, tincture or – i.e. a gold disc.